ibm-cloud-docs/codeengine/cmd_defs.md

 **Command Options**
 <dl>
 <dt>`-j`, `--jobrun`</dt>
-<dd>The name of the previous jobrun that this jobrun is based on.
+<dd>The name of the previous job run that this job run is based on.
 This value is required.
 </dd>
 <dt>`-arg`, `--argument`</dt>
-<dd>Set arguments for this jobrun.
+<dd>Set arguments for this job run.
 Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
 This value is optional.
 </dd>
 <dt>`-a`, `--argument`</dt>
-<dd>Set arguments for this jobrun.
+<dd>Set arguments for this job run.
 Specify one argument per `--argument` flag; for example, `-a argA -a argB`.
 This value is optional.
 </dd>
 <dt>`-ac`, `--arguments-clear`</dt>
-<dd>Clear jobrun arguments.
+<dd>Clear job run arguments.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`-ai`, `--array-indices`</dt>
-<dd>Specifies the array indices that are used for this jobrun.
+<dd>Specifies the array indices that are used for this job run.
 Specify the list or range of indices that are separated by hyphens (-) or commas (,); for example, `1,3,6,9` or `1-5,7-8,10`.
 The maximum is `999999`.
 This value is optional.
 </dd>
 <dt>`-cmd`, `--command`</dt>
-<dd>Set commands for this jobrun.
+<dd>Set commands for this job run.
 Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.
 </dd>
 <dt>`-c`, `--command`</dt>
-<dd>Set commands for this jobrun.
+<dd>Set commands for this job run.
 Specify one command per `--command` flag; for example, `--cmd cmdA --cmd cmdB`.
 This value overrides the default command that is specified within the container image.
 This value is optional.
 </dd>
 <dt>`-cc`, `--commands-clear`</dt>
-<dd>Clear jobrun commands.
+<dd>Clear job run commands.
 This value is optional.
 The default value is <code>false</code>.
 </dd>
 <dt>`--cpu`</dt>
-<dd>The amount of CPU set for each array index for this jobrun.
+<dd>The amount of CPU set for each array index for this job run.
 This value is optional.
 The default value is <code>0</code>.</dd>
 <dt>`-e`, `--env`</dt>
-<dd>Set environment variables for this jobrun.
+<dd>Set environment variables for this job run.
 Must be in `NAME=VALUE` format.
 This action adds a new environment variable or overrides an existing environment variable.
 Specify one environment variable per `--env` flag; for example, `-e envA -e envB`.
 This value is optional.
 </dd>
 <dt>`-env-cm`, `--env-from-configmap`</dt>
-<dd>Set environment variables for this jobrun from the key-value pairs that are stored in this configmap.
+<dd>Set environment variables for this job run from the key-value pairs that are stored in this configmap.
 To reference the full configmap, specify the name of the configmap.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `key1` in a configmap that is named `configmapName`, use the value `configmapName:key1`.
 To add environment variables for all keys in a configmap that is named `configmapName`, use the value `configmapName`.
 Keys added to a configmap with a full reference display as environment variables when a new job is run.
 This value is optional.
 </dd>
 <dt>`-env-cm-rm`, `--env-from-configmap-rm`</dt>
 <dd>Remove environment variable references to full configmaps using the configmap name.
 To remove individual key references to configmaps, use the `--env-rm` option.
 This value is optional.
 </dd>
 <dt>`-env-sec`, `--env-from-secret`</dt>
-<dd>Set environment variables for this jobrun from the key-value pairs that are stored in this secret.
+<dd>Set environment variables for this job run from the key-value pairs that are stored in this secret.
 To reference the full secret, specify the name of the secret.
 To reference individuals keys, use the format `NAME:KEY_A,KEY_B`.
 For example, to add an environment variable for a single key `password` in a secret that is named `secretName`, use the value `secretName:password`.
 To add environment variables for all keys in a secret that is named `secretName`, use the value `secretName`.
 Keys that are added to a secret with a full reference display as environment variables when a new job is run.
 This value is optional.
 </dd>
 <dt>`-env-sec-rm`, `--env-from-secret-rm`</dt>
 <dd>Remove environment variable references to full secrets using the secret name.
 To remove individual key references to secrets, use the `--env-rm` option.
 This value is optional.